Classes & Training at EYC

 One week classes

-Beginner In Sessions A, B2, E and F, the Beginner class will be offered as a one week class.
+Beginner In Sessions A, B2, E, and F, the Beginner class will be offered as a one-week class.
 See course description under Two Week Classes.
 The cost for this class (either morning or afternoon) is $180.
-There is a $10 required textbook available for purchase at registration.
+There is a $12 required textbook available for purchase at registration.

-Intermediate In Session E, August 6-10, there will be a one week Intermediate class in the mornings.
+Intermediate In Session E, August 6-10, there will be a one-week Intermediate class in the mornings.
 See course description under Two Week Classes.
 The cost for this class is $180.
-There is a $10 required textbook available for purchase at registration.
+There is a $12 required textbook available for purchase at registration.

-Adventure Sailing Enjoy sailing in beautiful Eagle Harbor with trips planned to Nicolet Bay, Horseshoe Island and Ephraim Beach.
+Adventure Sailing Enjoy sailing in beautiful Eagle Harbor with trips planned to Nicolet Bay, Horseshoe Island, and Ephraim Beach.
 Basic skills will be covered in the context of a fun and relaxing atmosphere.
 This class is a great option for siblings and friends of varying ages and skill levels who would like to sail together.
-Class will mostly be held in Flying Scots, though other EYC fleets may be used.
-Open to ages 7-17 in separate, one week sessions.
-Students may enroll in one or multiple sessions.
-No required textbook.
+The class will mostly be held in Flying Scots, though other EYC fleets may be used.
+Open to ages 7-17 in separate, one-week sessions.
+Students may enroll in one or multiple sessions—no required textbook.
 The cost for this class is $180.

 Private Sailing Lessons